ullibodnar/Not-a-Test/README.md

 <br />
 11. Enjoy a tall glass of accomplishment, you are all done :) .

-Thank you for your time in completing this excercise!
+Thank you for your time in completing this exercise!

 ## Resources